FilipeDominguesGit/Basecone.Poc/README.md

 - Improve docker support
 - Add examples with dapper and/or dbcontext instead of using the repository
 - Add request validations with fluent validator
-- Add support to integration events
+- Add Integration event support
 - Add Healthcheks
 - Add Jwt Auth
 - Add Exception handler